 \end{equation}

 where $E_{T}$ and $\mP_{T}$ are the efficiency factor and projection matrix associated with the Treatment term.
-This sweep is required for the terms of the structure formula for the first (block) tier before performing the same sweep for the terms in of the structure formula for the second (treatment) tier that are confounded with it.
+This sweep is required for the terms of the structure formula for the first (block) tier before performing the same sweep for the terms in the structure formula for the second (treatment) tier that are confounded with it.
 Therefore, the sweeping sequence to estimate the effects of Treatment in Between Blocks for the field experiment is given by

 \[E_T \mP_T E_B \mP_B (\I - E_K \mP_G)\bm{y},\]

-which consists of two pivotal sweeps for the Treatment and Block terms, because the effects of Treatment is confounded with the Between Blocks, and a reanalysis sweep for the grand mean.
-The sweeping sequence for the estimation on the other effects of the experiment can also be derived from combination of the reanalysis and pivotal sweeps.
-Thus, the ANOVA table can then be constructed with the effects for each source of variation.
+which consists of two pivotal sweeps for the Treatment and Block terms, because the effects of Treatment are confounded with the Between Blocks, and a reanalysis sweep for the grand mean.
+The sweeping sequence for the estimation on the other effects of the experiment can also be derived from a combination of the reanalysis and pivotal sweeps.
+Thus, the ANOVA table can be constructed with the effects for each source of variation.

-\cite{Brien1999} extended the sweep algorithm for the two-phase experiment by performing additional sweeps for terms from the structure formula of third tier.
-Using the wine-evaluation two-phase experiment described in Section~\ref{sec:Brien1983}, the effects of Treatment in Between Plots Within Blocks and Between Sittings Within Tasters is given by
+\cite{Brien1999} extended the sweep algorithm for the two-phase experiment by performing additional sweeps for terms from the structure formula of the third tier.
+Using the wine-evaluation two-phase experiment described in Section~\ref{sec:Brien1983}, the effects of Treatment in Between Plots Within Blocks and Between Sittings Within Tasters are given by

 \[\mP_T \mP_P (\I - \mP_B) \mP_S (\I - \mP_J) (\I - \mP_G)\bm{y}, \]

 where $mP_P$, $mP_S$ and $mP_J$ denote the projection matrix associated with Plots, Sittings and Tasters, respectively.
-Since all block and treatment informations are intact, all the efficiency factors are unity and they are not written in the expression.
+Since all block and treatment information is intact, all the efficiency factors are unity and are not written in the expression.

-In summary, \cite{Brien1999} demonstrate the usage of the reanalysis and pivotal sweep operators to construct the ANOVA table.
-This methods in the construction of the ANOVA table is further discussed in Chapter 2.
+To summarize, \cite{Brien1999} demonstrated the use of the reanalysis and pivotal sweep operators to construct the ANOVA table.
+Chapter 2 further discusses these methods of constructing the ANOVA table.

 \section{Works by Brien and Bailey}

-\cite{Brien2006b} described how randomisation can be achieved for the multi-tiered experiment, which is an experiment consists of at least three tiers of factors.
+\cite{Brien2006b} described how randomisation can be achieved for the multi-tiered experiment, which involves at least three tiers of factors.
 Thus, the multi-tiered experiment also covers the two-phase experiment.
 As \cite{Brien1983} pointed out, randomisation can affect the structure of the experiments.
-For an experiment with three tiers of factors, a randomisation procedure typically has to perform twice: (1) the allocation of treatments to experimental units in the Phase 1 experiment and (2) the allocation of experimental units from the Phase 1 experiment to the experimental units in the Phase 2 experiment.
-Thus, the randomisation procedure for the multi-tiered experiment is termed \emph{multiple randomisation} \citep{Brien2006b}.
+For an experiment that involves three tiers of factors, randomisation typically must be performed twice: (1) for the the allocation of treatments to experimental units in the Phase 1 experiment, and (2) for the allocation of experimental units from the Phase 1 experiment to the experimental units in the Phase 2 experiment.
+The randomisation procedure for the multi-tiered experiment thus is termed \emph{multiple randomisation} \citep{Brien2006b}.

 \cite{Brien2006b} then compared and contrasted six types of multiple randomisation with three tiers of experiments, namely composed, coincident, independent, double, randomised-inclusive and non-randomised-inclusive multiple randomisations.
-These six multiple randomisations differ in both the direction of the randomisation and how the factors in different tiers interact with one another.
+These six multiple randomisations differ in both direction and the interaction of factors in different tiers.
 For a more detailed description of these multiple randomisations see \cite{Brien2006b}.

-\cite{Brien2009, Brien2010} also published two papers on the aspects of orthogonal decomposition of the data space for the multi-tiered experiments with respect to different type of multiple randomisation.
+\cite{Brien2009, Brien2010} also published two papers on the aspects of orthogonal decomposition of the data space for the multi-tiered experiments with respect to different types of multiple randomisation.